intellitrend/ias-frontend-module/docs/Documentation.md

 # Installation

-IAS - IntellitTrend Advanced Services consists of two core components:
+IAS - IntelliTrend Advanced Services consists of two core components:

 - Backend server services component: Communicates with Zabbix through the Zabbix-API and performs the calculations, implemented as a service
 - Web Frontend module component: Communicates with the backend component, implemented as a Zabbix Frontend module